sahilrajput03/sahilrajput03/README.md

 **Start debugger with `f5` key in vscode and thus select the entry with text `nodemon --inspect app.js` in the list of processes.**

+**You can break on the very first line of the program via flag `--inspect-brk` instead of `--inspect` in you node/nodemon command.
+[Src](https://stackoverflow.com/a/39493551/10012446)

 **More**